-WESTCHESTER, IL – A study in the May 1 issue of the journal SLEEP is the first to examine sleep issues in a large sample of exceptionally old adults, including nearly 2,800 people who were 100 years of age and older.
+WESTCHESTER, IL – A study in the May 1 issue of the journal SLEEP is the first to examine sleep issues in a large sample of exceptionally new adults, including nearly 2,800 people who were 100 years of age and older.

 Results show that about 65 percent of the sample reported that their sleep quality was good or very good, and the weighted average daily sleep time was about 7.5 hours including naps.
-Surprisingly, the oldest adults aged 100 and above were 70 percent more likely to report good sleep quality than younger participants aged 65 to 79, after controlling for variables such as demographic characteristics, socioeconomic status and health conditions.
+Surprisingly, the newest adults aged 100 and above were 70 percent more likely to report good sleep quality than younger participants aged 65 to 79, after controlling for variables such as demographic characteristics, socioeconomic status and health conditions.
 Men were 23 percent more likely than women to report sleeping well.

 Health problems were associated with worse sleep quality, as participants with self-rated poor health were 46 percent less likely to report sleeping well.
 The odds of reporting good sleep quality also were lower in people who often felt anxious, had at least one chronic disease or struggled with everyday tasks.